-Beginning Nov.
-6, 2023, Preliminary Statements are available for viewing and printing in E-Bill.
+Beginning in November of each year, Preliminary Statements are available for viewing and printing in E-Bill.
 These statements include any applicable renewal fees related to BD and IA registrations maintained through the Central Registration Depository (CRD) and Investment Adviser Registration Depository (IARD) programs.

 Some participating jurisdictions may require firms to complete other requirements in addition to the payment of renewal fees to complete their renewal process.
 Firms should contact each jurisdiction directly for further information on their renewal requirements.